 Split Rock Bluffs are a bit off the beaten path, but the area has much to offer the entire family.
 Split Rock is located not far off Exit 30 of I-87 on Route 9, south of Elizabethtown.
-The area has been known for quite some time as a swimming destination and cliff jumping.
-It is also, all too well known to be the home of unfortunate events in the sport of cliff jumping.
+The area has been known locally for quite some time as the home of two of the best Lake Placid swimming holes and fantastic cliff jumping.
+It is also all too well known to be the home of unfortunate events in the sport of cliff jumping.
 This is why I start out this blog with a warning that the area is home to tall cliffs and dangerous conditions.
 While some of the area is totally safe for almost anyone, many may not be so.
 Please practice acts of awareness and care as you pass through and recreate in the area.

 First I will start off with the lower falls – these are the most dangerous and should only be viewed from a safe location.
 The lower falls can be reached via a path on the west side of the Ausable River from the parking area.
 Many casualties have happened here while swimming and should be avoided as such.
 The rocky shoulder of the falls is very slippery making the descent to the base of the falls very hazardous as well.
 Not recommended for children.

 Next is the upper falls, which is the home of most of the cliff jumping.
 With an upper and lower pool this area can see hundreds of different people a day, on a busy weekend.
 Just because it is the busiest area, this does not mean it is any less dangerous.
 Below the falls is a large deep pool of placid moving water where swimming can be had by all.
 The upper falls are located feet from the parking area off Route 9 and much of the steep cliffs on this side are fenced off, but not all.